 How will you differentiate this from the other JLA PSPs which have worked hard to avoid commercial funding?

-Why does the JLA want to try this now?
+Why does the JLA want to try this?

-The creation of the JLA Lab has provided the opportunity to test alternative ways of working and gives the JLA an opportunity to try to answer a question that we have been asked several times – whether priority setting work can be independent when it is directly funded by commercial sources.
-Crohn’s & Colitis Australia has limited other options for philanthropic funding at this difficult time.
-They want to use their commercial sources of funding to allow patients, carers and clinicians to have a say in the future research agenda and are impressed by the JLA’s reputation for strong consumer involvement.
-Waiting an unknown length of time until the financial situation recovers from the effects of Covid-19 will cause an unacceptable delay to helping their community set priorities.
+The creation of the JLA Lab has provided an opportunity to try to answer a question that we have been asked several times – whether priority setting work can be independent when it is directly funded by commercial sources.
+Crohn’s & Colitis Australia had limited other options for philanthropic funding during the Covid-19 pandemic.
+They wanted to use their commercial sources of funding to allow patients, carers and clinicians to have a say in the future research agenda and were impressed by the JLA’s reputation for strong consumer involvement.
+Waiting an unknown length of time until the financial situation recovered from the effects of Covid-19 would have caused an unacceptable delay to helping their community set priorities.

 What about other groups who have wanted to undertake a JLA PSP in the past using funding from a commercial source?

 The JLA principle of prohibiting commercial involvement in PSPs still stands and no PSP should include funding from this source.
-However, to inform the JLA Lab’s work in this area we would be interested to hear from those who have considered commercial involvement in the past.
+However, the JLA will be happy to consider opportunities to explore this principle further.

 Does this mean that the core principles of the JLA are changing?